Trans Australia Airlines: Background

-The Chifley Government's view was summed up by Minister for Air, Arthur Drakeford: Where are the great pioneers of aviation? .....
-We discover that one by one the small pioneer enterprises are disappearing from the register.
-It is the inevitable process of absorption by a monopoly.
-Air transport, the government believed, was primarily a public service, like hospitals, the railways or the post office.
+The Chifley government's view was summed up by Minister for Air, Arthur Drakeford: Air transport, the government believed, was primarily a public service, like hospitals, the railways, or the post office.
 If there was to be a monopoly at all, then it should be one owned by the public and working in the public interest.

-In August 1945, only two days after the end of World War II, the Australian parliament passed the Australian National Airways Bill, which set up the Australian National Airways Commission (ANAC) and charged it with the task of reconstructing the nation's air transport industry.
+In August 1945, two days after the end of World War II, the Australian parliament passed the Australian National Airways Bill, which set up the Australian National Airways Commission (ANAC) and charged it with the task of reconstructing the nation's air transport industry.
 In keeping with the Labor government's socialist leanings, the bill declared that the licenses of private operators would lapse for those routes that were adequately serviced by the national carrier.
-From this time on, it seemed, air transport in Australia would be a government monopoly.
+From this time on, it seemed, that air transport in Australia would be a government monopoly.
 However, a legal challenge, backed by the Liberal opposition and business interests generally, was successful and in December 1945, the High Court ruled that the Commonwealth did not have the power to prevent the issue of airline licenses to private companies.
 The government could set up an airline if it wished, but it could not legislate a monopoly.
 Much of the press objected strongly to the setting up of a public airline network, seeing it as a form of socialisation by stealth.